blund/reflective-c/README.md

     gcc -Iinclude -Isrc examples/vec3.c gen/*.c -o build/example

 ## Shortcomings and further work
-This project is very much an experiment in its early beginnings.
+This project is very much an experiment in its early beginnings!
-So far, the C parser and code emitter only work for structs using some basic C types.
 Expanding the parser to comply with more of C's syntax will allow more use cases.
 Some ideas include
 * General serialization generators (json, csv)
-* Creating initializations functions for structs
+* Creating initialization functions for structs
 * Deriving equality checks for structs
 * Creating a utility for safe pattern matching